cburdine/materials-ml-workshop/_sources/scicomp/numpy.md

 :::

 :::{dropdown} Exercise 2: Eigendecomposition:
-Here's an exercise for the physicsts:
+Here's an exercise for the physicists:

 Any square matrix $\mathbf{A}$ that is [non-defective](https://en.wikipedia.org/wiki/Defective_matrix) can be written in the form: